 Location

-The Mescal trailhead is located off Long Canyon Road, which is located just past the Dry Creek/ Devil’s Bridge trailhead.
+The Mescal trailhead is located off Long Canyon Road, which is located just past the more popular route at Dry Creek Road/ Devil’s Bridge trailhead.
 It is roughly 15 minutes from downtown Sedona.
 There is a small parking lot just off the side of the road and if it is full, you can park on the opposite side of the road so long as you can get your car on the dirt and all the way off the road.
 If you car is even slightly on the road, you may get a ticket or towed.

 Best Time of Year to Go